awltux/Godot-TablePager/addons/tablepager/README.md

 # Usage
 Add an instance of the TablePager scene into the Node tree.

-In the parent Node script:
+Use the parent Node script to initialise the TablePager Node

 ## Callback methods
 Define two methods, one to return a pageSize of Array[Dictionary] data, the second to return the dataSize.
 The names of the methods are not relevant, but they must conform to the method parameters.